macieklamberski/frontkit/README.md

 ## Usage

-Frontline is using Grunt tasks to compile and do other processing (i.e. optimizing images, minifying CSS/JS files).
+Frontline is using Gulp tasks to compile and do other processing (i.e. optimizing images, minifying CSS/JS files).
 Run `gulp` command in your project directory:

 ```
 $ gulp